Comprehensive Guide on Broken Authentication & Session Management

 Session Hijacking

-Until now we all are aware with the fact that for every different user there is a unique session ID generated, thus when an attacker sniffs the network traffic via a man-in-the-middle attack or via Cross-Site Scripting and thereby steals up the session ID or the session tokens of the legitimate user’s authenticated session in order to get an unauthorized login.
+Until now, we all are aware that a unique session ID generates for every different user, thus when an attacker sniffs the network traffic via a man-in-the-middle attack or via Cross-Site Scripting, they steal the session ID or the session tokens of the legitimate user’s authenticated session to gain an unauthorized login.
 This methodology is known as Session Hijacking.

 The idea about session hijacking would be more clear from this image.

 Here the user enters his credentials into the web-application, thus application sends them to the server for authentication.
-Therefore as soon as the credentials were found valid, the server generates a session and shares it to the browser, such that the user does not need to enter his credentials every time for every single page he requests for.
+Therefore as soon as the system finds the credentials valid, the server generates a session and shares it with the browser, such that the user does not need to enter his credentials every time for every single page he requests.

-But the attacker sniffs the network and steal up these freshly generated session IDs before they were sent to the user.
-Now the attacker just needs to send these session ID’s to the web server, the server tries to match them with its database stored session ID.
-If they both are matched thus the server servers the attacker will HTTP 200 OK reply and the attacker will get successful access without submitting proper Identification.
+But the attacker sniffs the network and steals these freshly generated session IDs before the system sends them to the user.
+Now the attacker just needs to send these session IDs to the web server, and the server tries to match them with its database-stored session IDs.
+If they both match, the server responds to the attacker with an HTTP 200 OK reply, and the attacker gains successful access without submitting proper identification.

 So it’s time to play with these sessions and hijack some accounts.